bazel-contrib/rules_oci/docs/cosign_sign.md

 )
 ```

-`repository` attribute can be overridden using the `--repository` option.
+`repository` attribute can be overridden using the `--repository` flag.

 ```starlark
 oci_image(